 Tenor is the hardest because you have a lot more notes and you have smaller areas to put these notes.
 It’s the lead pan and so each note has to be very distinct.

 There are many steelbands on Long Island including the Adlib Steelband of Freeport and the Steel Sensations in Queens Village.
 As Fitz asserted: “Steelbands are something we should all be proud of”.
-He made hundreds of pans for groups on Long Island, Brooklyn and Queens before his passing.
+He made hundreds of pans for groups on Long Island, Brooklyn and Queens.
 Through his efforts there are dozens of children and adults who can continue the steelband tradition, passing it down through their families and communities.